hth313/Calypsi-tool-chains/README.md

 ## Motorola 68000 target

-The 68000 target supports the Motorola 68000 processor.
+The 68000 target supports the Motorola 68000, 68020, 68040 processors.
+There is also partial support for the APOLLO 68080 core.

 ### Open source projects